Skincare, Acne, Anti-aging, Skin school

 Thin, sensitive, and reactive skin should build up tretinoin use gradually, while thick, oily skin can typically handle more.
 Your skin can tolerate more in warm, humid months and less in the winter when the skin is dry and more easily irritated.

-Houttuynia Cordata benefits for the skin
+Houttuynia Cordata Heartleaf Benefits for the skin

 Signs Tretinoin Damaged Your Skin Barrier